As a punchout user, please email ECT-punchout@RDOequipment.com for assistance.

 Interviewing for a new job as a diesel technician can be intimidating.
-Whether you’re interviewing for your first position or your next opportunity, you want to put your best foot forward throughout the interview process.
+Whether you’re interviewing for your first position or your next opportunity, you want to put your best foot forward throughout the interview process by being prepared.

 But what kind of questions should you expect to be asked in these interviews?